Olympus E-600 Comparison Review

 The Olympus E-600 is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in August 2009 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12.2 megapixel.

-The Olympus E-600 has a Camera Elo of 1536.
+Is the Olympus E-600 a good camera?
+The E-600 has a Camera Elo of 1316.
 This rating puts the E-600 below average of all digital single lens reflex cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-600 also ranks below average. – Well, the Olympus E-600 is more than 9 years old, and there have been many other good digital cameras released since 2009.
+In terms of its sensor size category (Four Thirds cameras), the E-600 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus E-600 is more than 14 years old, and there have been many other good digital cameras released since 2009.

 |Digital single lens reflex|